 MFJ-148RC 12/24 Hour Dual Time Zone Clock

-There is a QRP Labs QCX 40m kit in-progress being built (building it was stopped about 2 years ago when moving, helping my wife recover, and with my working in up in the Denver area each week only being home on weekends).
+QRP Labs QCX 40m CW Transceiver -- Kit finally finished in late 2021.
+Building it was stopped in 2018 when moving, helping my wife recover, and then with my still working in up in the Denver area each week only being home on weekends.

 Computer Equipment and Applications:

-Computer – All Mac for decades -- MacBook Pro (2019) connected to LG 24-inch USB-C 4k Monitor (with integral USB-C hub).
-Mac interfaced to TS-990S via Satechi USB-C port expansion hub.
-Logitech K380 Keyboard and MX Anywhere 3 for Mac Mouse (both Bluetooth)
+Computer – All Mac for decades -- MacBook Pro (16-inch, M1, 2021) connected to LG 24-inch USB-C 4k Monitor (with integral USB-C hub).
+Mac interfaced to TS-990S via an Other World Computing (OWC) Thunderbolt Dock.
+Logitech K380 Keyboard and MX Anywhere 3 for Mac Mouse (both Bluetooth).